 Ph.D., University of Florida

 Jeffrey Mosher teaches Latin American History and World History.
 His most recent publications are Political Struggle, Ideology, and Statebuilding: Pernambuco and the Construction of Brazil, 1817-1850 and “The Struggle for the State: Partisan Conflict and the Origins of the Praieira Revolt in Imperial Brazil” in the Luso-Brazilian Review.
 In January of 2006 he presented “Political Stuggle, Race and The Construction of the New State: Pernambuco, Brazil, 1817-1824” at the annual meeting of the American Historical Association.
 Dr. Mosher´s current research interests focus on religion in modern Brazil.
-In the spring, 2010 term he taught a new undergraduate class, "Global Buddhism."
-In the spring, 2011 term he will teach a new graduate class, "Historical Studies of Religion: Latin America."
+He has taught courses such as, "Global Buddhism" and "Historical Studies of Religion: Latin America."

 The collapse of the Portuguese empire in the Americas in the early nineteenth century did not immediately or easily translate into the formation of the independent nation-state of Brazil.
 While "Brazil" had geographic meaning, it did not constitute a cohesive political identity that could draw on basic loyalties.
 The tumultuous struggle to nationhood in Brazil was marked by the interplay of differing social groups, political parties, and regions.
 A series of violent revolts in Pernambuco, a large slaveholding, sugar-producing province in northeastern Brazil, exposed the tensions accompanying state and nation building.
 Political Struggle, Ideology, and State Building delves into the complex and engaging history of the contested province of Pernambuco, providing better understanding of the interplay between local and provincial social and political struggles and the construction of the nation-state.